Lincolnshire: Local government history

 The Local Government Act 1888 established county councils for each of the parts of Lincolnshire – Lindsey, Holland and Kesteven – and came into effect on 1 April 1889.
 Lincoln was made an independent county borough on the same date, with Grimsby following in 1891.

+The Local Government Act 1972 removed the northern part of Lindsey from Lincolnshire altogether.

 The Local Government Act 1972 abolished the three county councils and the two county boroughs, effective 1 April 1974.
 On this date, Grimsby and the northern part of Lindsey (including Scunthorpe) were amalgamated with most of the East Riding of Yorkshire and a part of the West Riding of Yorkshire to form the new non-metropolitan county of Humberside.
 The rest of Lindsey, along with Holland, Kesteven and Lincoln, came under the governance of the new Lincolnshire County Council.

 A local government reform in 1996 abolished Humberside.
 The land south of the Humber Estuary was allocated to the unitary authorities of North Lincolnshire and North East Lincolnshire which became part of Lincolnshire for ceremonial purposes, such as the Lord-Lieutenancy, but are not covered by the Lincolnshire police; they are in the Yorkshire and the Humber region.

 The remaining districts of Lincolnshire are Boston, East Lindsey, Lincoln, North Kesteven, South Holland, South Kesteven, and West Lindsey.
 They are part of the East Midlands region.

 North East Lincolnshire and North Lincolnshire are unitary authorities.
-They were districts of Humberside county from 1974.
+The areas were part of Humberside county from 1974.
 In 1996, Humberside was abolished along with its county council.
 Some services in those districts are shared with the East Riding of Yorkshire ceremonial county, rather than the rest of Lincolnshire including Humberside Police, Humberside Airport, Humberside Fire Service, and BBC Radio Humberside.